 As I approached Rocky Sea Pass I thought I saw mountain goat near the pass, close to where the rest of our group was assembled.
 As I got closer I saw it was a goat, but one with a pack on.
 Just ahead of us descending the pass was a group of about 15 people with maybe 8 or 9 pack goats.

 From Rocky Sea Pass we descended and camped near a lake close to the pass.
 We got the tents set up just before it started to rain.
-We huddle around a fire in light rain, and retreated to under a tree when it rained more heavily.
+We huddled around a fire in light rain, and retreated to under a tree when it rained more heavily.
 Our tents would be tested on this trip, as it rained nearly every day.
-It was generally at a convenient time, and didn't last a long time, so it was find.
+It was generally at a convenient time, and didn't last a long time, so it was fine.

 From our camp at the foot of Rocky Sea Pass we headed to Rosalie Lake, in hopes of isolation and good fishing.
 Our campsite was on the West side of the lake, and off the main trail.
 We quickly got tents set up before it started to rain.
 The next day we dedicated to fishing and exploring the area, and fishing nearby Margie and Uinta Lakes.
 Both lakes had fish and are very isolated, and very spectacular also.
 We caught fish with Josh's spin casting setup, my fly fishing, and Kevin's Tenkara and fly fishing gear.

 Jim and Tomio cooked up fish for all, and they were delicious!
-We wore mosquito head nets a lot., and had small fires to keep mosquitoes at bay somewhat.
+We wore mosquito head nets a lot, and had small fires to keep mosquitoes at bay somewhat.

 The next day we headed back over Rocky Sea Pass to Four Lakes Basin, and camped at the lake closest to the trail.
 It was not the greatest campsite, but it had a standing dead tree which the boys riddled with throwing knives.
-At almost every camp we had a small fire, to keep some of the mosquitoes away.
+At almost every camp we had a small smokey fire, to keep some of the mosquitoes away.
 The next day we hiked out to the trailhead, and headed for much anticipated burgers in Kamas.